 45-Degree Leg Press

-Not interested in a horizontal or vertical press?
+Not interested in the horizontal leg press machine or vertical leg press?
 Try the 45-degree angle leg press by sitting in an incline sled and pressing outward with the legs.
 This is also sometimes known as a vertical leg press, although the legs are positioned halfway between the vertical and horizontal presses.

 Risk of Injury